 The Pennsylvania Innocence Project opened its doors in April of 2009.
 That fall, students from Temple Law School and Villanova University School of Law began working with us as interns, helping to screen and evaluate cases.
 Since then, we added programs with Thomas R. Kline Drexel School of Law, University of Pennsylvania Law School, Rutgers University Law School, and Penn State School of Law.
 In 2016, we added an office in Pittsburgh, housed by Duquesne University Law School, and including interns from the University of Pittsburgh School of law.
 This office helps to better serve many of our clients incarcerated in Western Pennsylvania and build upon our movement for wrongful conviction reform statewide.

-In our ten years of work, we have secured or help to secure the exoneration of sixteen men and women – Lance Felder, Jim Fogle, Eugene Gilyard, Kenneth Granger, Marshall Hale, Chester Hollman III, James Hugney, Sr., Lorenzo Johnson, Han Tak Lee, John Miller, Dontia Patterson, Donte Rollins, Teri Smallwood and Crystal Weimer.
-Additionally, we have helped Tyrone Jones, a juvenile lifer, Robert Outlaw and Rusty Brensinger, come home on parole while still fighting for their exoneration.
+In our ten years of work, we have secured or helped to secure the exoneration of seventeen men and women – Lance Felder, Jim Fogle, Eugene Gilyard, Kenneth Granger, Marshall Hale, Chester Hollman III, James Hugney, Sr., Lorenzo Johnson, Han Tak Lee, John Miller, Dontia Patterson, Larry Trent Roberts, Donte Rollins, Teri Smallwood, Shaurn Thomas, Crystal Weimer and Willie Veasy.
+Additionally, we have helped Tyrone Jones, a juvenile lifer, Greg Brown, Robert Outlaw and Rusty Brensinger come home on parole while still fighting for their exoneration.